 Christmas and New Year are a great time to take a short break with the kids.
 But where to go?
-We’ve rounded up some fantastic events in cities around the UK, plus some hot tips for child-friendly places to stay.
+We’ve rounded up some fantastic events in cities around the UK.

 See our feature Top 12 Things to Do in London this Christmas.